dnsimple/terraform-provider-dnsimple/docs/resources/domain_delegation.md

 Provides a DNSimple domain delegation resource.

+This resource allows you to control the delegation records (name servers) for a domain.

+~> **Note:** This resource currently only supports the management of domains that are registered with DNSimple.
-This resource works differently to other resources.
-It does not create a new resource, but instead updates the existing domain delegation.
-This is because the domain delegation is a property of the domain, not a separate resource.
-When this resource is destroyed, only the Terraform state is removed; the domain delegation is left intact and unmanaged by Terraform.
+-> **Note:** When this resource is destroyed, only the Terraform state is removed; the domain delegation is left intact and unmanaged by Terraform.

 ## Example Usage